lesshint/lesshint/README.md

 ```

 #### linters
-Since `1.5.3` you can define your own linters to add to the built-in list.
+It's also possible to define your own linters to add to the built-in list.
 These can be the linters themselves or require paths relative to your current working directory.
 For example:

 ```js
 "linters": [